+68 Age:

-Age: 68 Job title: Retired carpenter
+Job title: Retired carpenter

 David is a considered and contemplative man who enjoys spending time at home with his wife.
 They have no children or other family nearby, but have always enjoyed gardening and visiting museums.
 He was diagnosed with bowel cancer 3 years ago and has been placed on palliative care.
-Since this diagnosis, he has struggled to communicate his wishes directly and is feeling isolated for the first time in addition to worrying about his wife when he passes.
+Since this diagnosis, isolated for the first time in addition to worrying about his wife when he passes.